DavidHarrison/AP-Comp-Gov-Notes/Nigeria/Since 1999.md

         2. When promised education and jobs fail to materialize (during Yar’Adua’s long illness) the fighters begin to drift away from the camps and into the Delta’s criminal gangs
-        3. Jonathan has attempted to carry out the agreement and keep the peace process alive, but Delta is rife with “oil bunkering” and kidnapping for ransom, and (as of 2013) there are threats of renewed MEND violence
+        3. Jonathan (and Ijaw from the Delta) has attempted to carry out the agreement and keep the peace process alive, but Delta is rife with “oil bunkering” and kidnapping for ransom, and (as of 2013) there are threats of renewed MEND violence

     C.  Most violence in Nigeria now comes from other sources
-        1. Two jihadi groups in northern Nigeria – Boko Haram and Ansaru
+        1. Two jihadi groups in northern Nigeria – Boko Haram (north-east) and Ansaru
             a.
 Boko Haram’s first leader did in police custody in 2009 after a failed armed insurrection
             b.
 Boko Haram has conducted military actions, jail breaks